appacademy/pt-section-2-resources/20-week/Bonus/README.md

 - This is an optional practice intended to give you additional SQL practice for your assessment on 3/25.
 This project is supposed to be somewhat fun and lighthearted.

-- Moreover, this project is intentially being created with Express to let you refamiliarize yourself with express before we dive right back into it for Week 21 and Week 22.
+- Moreover, this project is intentially being created with Express to let you refamiliarize yourself with Express before we dive right back into it for Week 21 and Week 22.

 **There aren't Test Specs**

-- You will assess if you've written your sql correctly by clicking through the app on localhost and seeing if your sql produces results that match what is specified in the project requirements.
+- You will assess if you've written your SQL correctly by clicking through the app on localhost and seeing if your SQL produces results that match what is specified in the project requirements.
 - Feel free to reach out to me if you're unsure about your output.

 **Using Express**

-- If the integration with express is throwing you off, you can simply run through the projects requirements creating a db and .sql files in a blank folder on your computer.
+- If the integration with Express is throwing you off, you can simply run through the projects requirements creating a db and .sql files in a blank folder on your computer.

 ### Below is what a page will look in this app, using the dog shelter project in this example.